pajuna/ubuntu-custom-iso/README.md

 ## Requirements

-The following packages should be installed (via apt):
+The following requirements should be met:

+* Installed via apt-get
   * git
   * isolinux
   * genisoimage
   * python
   * python-pip
   * python-dev
   * python-jinja2
+* Installed via python-pip

-Install Ansible via pip `sudo pip install -r requirements.txt` Have a copy of `ubuntu-14.04.1-server-amd64+mac.iso` available in the `iso/` directory.
+  * ansible `sudo pip install ansible`
+* Have a copy of `ubuntu-14.04.1-server-amd64+mac.iso` available in the `iso/` directory.

 ## Building your custom Ubuntu LTS JeOS ISO